uonyekwuluje/uonyekwuluje.github.io/README.md

 - **Programming Languages:** Python, BASH<br>
     *note: My focus is primarily on the backend.
 That said, languages are simply tools for getting the job done so I tend to pick the best tool or what I feel is best for the job.
-This includes but not limited to Java, Ryby, NodeJS, GO, HTML, CSS etc*
+This includes but not limited to Java, Ruby, NodeJS, GO, HTML, CSS etc*
 - **Web Frameworks:** Flask, PHP
 - **Databases:** Postgres, MariaDB, MongoDB
 - **Configuration Management:** Ansible, Salt, Chef, Puppet